Black Mountain Vineyard

 Elivette Napa Valley Cabernet Sauvignon Blend 2011

 Popped and poured; enjoyed over the course of days.
 Solid on Day 1 but even better on Day 2.
 The 2011 “Elivette” pours a deep garnet/purple color with an opaque core; medium+ viscosity with moderate staining of the tears.
 On the nose, the wine is developing with notes of ripe and tart black fruits: cassis, blackberries, black cherry, purple flowers, tobacco, Poblano pepper, cocoa and fine baking spices.
 On the palate, the wine is dry with medium+ tannin and medium+ acid.
 Confirming the notes from the nose.
 The finish is long.
 Yet another example of the 2011 vintage in Napa proving it’s better than originally advertised.
 This still has a long life ahead.
 Drink now through 2041.
-Bottle No. 12026 — 4 days ago
+Bottle No. 12026 — a month ago

 Zach, Daniel and 13 others liked this